Check out some resources we've put together.

 The S-STEM Scholars Program sets students up for academic success by surrounding them with a cohort of other strong

-within BHSU's science and math programs.
-S-STEM Scholars receive one-on-one advising
+support, and community-building within BHSU's science and math programs.
+S-STEM Scholars

 The S-STEM Scholars Program targets students with financial need who have a passion